Best Electric Razor

 Why You Should Trust Us

-To test these razors, we spent over ten hours with these blades on our faces and dozens more charging, discharging, and cleaning them, as well as assessing their features.
+We purchase the products that we review at retail price and run them through a series of side-by-side tests.
+To deliver our findings, we spent over ten hours with these blades on our faces and dozens more charging, discharging and cleaning them, as well as assessing their features.
 For models that claim both wet and dry use, we lathered up and patted down.

 Analysis and Test Results

 We use four primary criteria, each with several specific considerations, to assess the electric razors in this review.
 We looked at shave quality, runtime and charge time, ease of use, and ease of cleaning for each device.
-Below, we define what each metric means and provide a summary of how each model compared to the rest in the category.
+Below, we define what each metric means and summarize how each model compared to the rest in the category.

 The next tier of razors include the Remington F5-5800 Foil, Braun Series 7 790cc, and Andis 17150 Pro Foil Lithium Titanium.
 These razors all bring plenty of power for a close shave on 3-day stubble.
-The F5 and 790cc have multi-direction free pivoting heads, while the Pro Foil has flexible foils, but no pivoting head or pop-up trimmer.
-The trimmer on the 7 series is awkwardly angled and somewhat difficult to use with the F5 leveraging a more traditional 90-degree trimmer.
+The F5 and 790cc have multi-direction free pivoting heads, while the Pro Foil has flexible foils but no pivoting head or pop-up trimmer.
+The trimmer on the 7 series is awkwardly angled and somewhat challenging to use, with the F5 leveraging a more traditional 90-degree trimmer.

 The Philips Norelco OneBlade Hybrid offers the best shave quality of the body grooming razors that we tested.
 Though these blades aren't meant for baby smooth results, we didn't experience any tug while dry shaving with a two-week beard.